mmerkes/copy-cat/README.md

   pushwhoosh: { // optional, will not run mock pushwhoosh service if undefined
     application: ["APPLICATION_CODE"], // optional, checks for code match if set
     auth: ["API_ACCESS_TOKEN"], // optional, checks for token match if set
-    devices: ["DEVICE_TOKEN"] // optional, checks for device match if set }
+    devices: ["DEVICE_TOKEN"], // optional, checks for device match if set on /createMessage
+    messages: ["MESSAGE_CODE"], // optional, checks for message match if set on /deleteMessage }
 }
 ```